firstrex/mini-project-sse/README.md

 # The Project
 What we would like are the following items created by you:
 * A working API server written in Node.js that can be run from the `api` directory.
-The source code should be included in a fork of this repository.
+The source code should be included in a zip file sent back to us.
 Documentation should be included that tells us how to execute the API.
 The `tests` directory contains integrations tests that can be used to verify your API matches the specification.

-* Technical documentation should be written about the API and the reminder system.
+* Technical design documentation should be written about the API and the reminder system.
 The reminder system should be fully documented in a way that allows other engineers and stakeholders know how the system should be implemented.
 The documentation should be complete enough to be able to give an accurate estimated level of effort to complete and represent a production level system.
-The documentation can be written as markdown files or other files inside the `docs` directory or simply a link to Google or another cloud based document(s).
+The documentation should be distributed in a way that makes it easy for everyone to view, for example a PDF sent to us or a link to a Google Doc for online viewing.

-* Any other documentation you think will help us in understanding your work can also go into the `docs` directory.
+* Any other documentation you think will help us in understanding your work also distributed in an easy to view way.

 * As a bonus, a future version of the application will allow account creation and login.
 Feel free to include this in your documentation, but it is not required.

+* If you wish to present using a slide deck then also please send that to us with the other deliverables.

 We will assess your written communication skills and your ability to communicate technical ideas from the documents you create.
 Your coding skills will be assessed from the API you create.
+Your verbal communication skills will be assessed in the presentation portion of the project.
 Feel free to make this as complete as you wish and include any other technologies you see fit but do write the server in Node.js.
 Also, we use Hapi.js here at Unison, host in AWS, and use mostly Serverless technologies, but you do not need to in this project.